Hair Loss and Prevention with amino acidsDr. Freibert2018-01-09T18:35:54+00:00

-Each day we shed around a hundred hairs.
+Each day we naturally shed around one hundred hairs.

 This is normal and part of the natural renewal process.
 With around 100,000 active hair follicles, losing such a small number daily doesn’t present any visible changes in hair density or coverage.
 However, advanced hair thinning and hair loss affects millions of people throughout the Western world.